Wizard's First Rule

 Wizard's First Rule, written by Terry Goodkind, is the first book in the epic fantasy series The Sword of Truth.
 Published by Tor Books, it was released on August 15, 1994 in hardcover, and in mass market paperback in September 1995.
 The book was also re-released with new cover artwork by Keith Parkinson in paperback on June 23, 2001.
 The novel was adapted to television in the 2008 television series Legend of the Seeker.

 Goodkind had no trouble selling his first book to a publisher.
-"I'm sort of the exception that proves the rule," he says.
-"I wanted to be represented by the best agent in the country and I wrote him a letter."
-He asked to see the book and he liked it."
-He showed it to a number of publishers.
-Three of them had an auction.
-Ten weeks after I'd written 'The End' it sold for a record price ($275,000)," the most money ever paid for a fantasy novel by a first time author.
+"I'm sort of the exception that proves the rule", he says.
+"I wanted to be represented by the best agent in the country and I wrote him a letter.
+He asked to see the book and he liked it.
+He showed it to a number of publishers, and three of them had an auction.
+Ten weeks after I'd written 'The End', it sold for a record price ($275,000)", the most money ever paid for a fantasy novel by a first time author.

-Plot summary
+Plot

 Richard Cypher, a young woods guide, lives in an area of the world known as Westland, which is one of three parts of the known world, divided by magical underworld boundaries.
 Of the three, Westland is united under one government and contains no magic, the Midlands are a coalition of sovereign nations with magic, and past another magical boundary lies the empire of D'Hara - a single kingdom ruled by Wizards.

 After the unexplained murder of his father, Richard investigates.
 He discovers a piece of vine in his father's house, and searches the mountains for a live part of the plant, thinking it might lead him to the murderers.
 He finds the plant, but it attacks him, implanting a poisonous thorn.
 While returning to town to find a healer, he finds a woman named Kahlan Amnell, who is being hunted by a group of assassins.
 Richard helps save Kahlan from the men, and learns that Kahlan is searching for the First Wizard, who is rumored to have crossed into Westland after the creation of the boundaries.
 Richard takes Kahlan to his best friend and mentor, Zedd.
 Soon after arriving, Richard collapses from the illness caused by the vine.

 When Richard recovers under Zedd's care, he identifies Zedd as the First Wizard.
 Kahlan pleads for Zedd's help, asking for him to name a Seeker of Truth to confront Darken Rahl, the ruler of D'Hara.
 Rahl has activated the magical "Boxes of Orden," which, depending how they are opened, could make Rahl ruler of the world, destroy all life, or destroy himself.
 Kahlan believes that the "Seeker" empowered by the Sword of Truth—a magical weapon forged by the powerful wizards of old—can stop Rahl before the magic expires on the first day of winter.
 Zedd tests Richard, to see if he is worthy of wielding the Sword of Truth.
 Richard passes the test, becoming the next ”Seeker.”